vodquang96/django-anymail/docs/installation.rst

     .. code-block:: console

-        $ pip install django-anymail
+        $ pip install django-anymail[sendgrid,sparkpost]

-If you don't want to use pip, you'll also need to install Anymail's dependencies (requests and six).
+The `[sendgrid,sparkpost]` part of that command tells pip you also want to install additional packages required for those ESPs.
+You can give one or more comma-separated, lowercase ESP names.
+(Most ESPs don't have additional requirements, so you can often just skip this.
+Or change your mind later.
+Anymail will let you know if there are any missing dependencies when you try to use it.)

 .. _backend-configuration: